 Anchors are available in different shapes, sizes, and weights to fit different boats, uses, and conditions.
-The boat's size and weight governs the weight of the anchor and diameter of anchor line.
+The boat's size and weight govern the weight of the anchor and diameter of anchor line.
 Your dealer can tell you which anchor will work best.
 You need an anchor line at least 6 to 7 times longer than the depth of water anchored in (Figure 7-4).
-For example, if you anchor in water 20 feet (6 m) deep, use an anchor line 120 to 140 feet (36 to 43 m) long (minimum).